Amruthaluri-Gavin/Face-Verification-Using-Siamese-Network-with-Triplet-Loss/README.md

 ---

-## 📝 Notes
+## ⚠️ Disclaimer

-This project is for **educational and research purposes only**, not production biometric deployment.
+This project is for **educational & research purposes only** — not for deployment in real-world biometric security systems.

 ---